Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 be carried without the support and technical knowledge of many skilled and passionate people.

-We acknoweldge the invaluable contrinbutions ofç
+We acknowledge the invaluable contributions of

 - Unibo
   - Alma Labor
-    - Massimiliano Fraulini and the staff of ALma Labor at the Yiversità of bologna for their 3D printing expertise and generosity with electronics equipment
+    - Massimiliano Fraulini and the staff of Alma Labor at the Yiversità of bologna for their 3D printing expertise and generosity with electronics equipment
   - Fisica Tecnica